What is Health Insurance?

-- HMOs and EPOs may limit coverage to providers inside their networks.
+- With an HMO you must choose a Primary Care Physician (PCP) from a network of local healthcare providers.
+This is the doctor that you will see when you need medical care.
 A network is a list of doctors, hospitals, and other health care providers that provide medical care to members of a specific health plan.
 If you use a doctor or facility that isn’t in the HMO’s network, you may have to pay the full cost of the services provided.

-- HMO members usually have a primary care doctor and must get referrals to see specialists.
-This is generally not true for EPOs.
+- HMO members usually have a primary care doctor and must get referrals to see specialists within the HMO’s network.

-- These insurance plans give you a choice of getting care within or outside of a provider network.
-With PPO or POS plans, you may use out-of-network providers and facilities, but you’ll have to pay more than if you use in-network ones.
-If you have a PPO plan, you can visit any doctor without a referral.
+- On a PPO you have a choice of getting care within or outside of a provider network.
+With PPO you may use out-of-network providers and facilities, but you’ll have to pay more than if you use in-network ones.

 High Deductible Health Plan (HDHP)

 - High Deductible Health Plans typically feature lower premiums and higher deductibles than traditional insurance plans.